 Top Questions > Online Learning

-Online classes require access to a computer and certain software.
+Online classes require access to a computer and Desire2Learn (D2L).
+Run a system check to make sure your computer is properly configured to use D2L.
 Generally, online classes require more reading and writing than on campus classes, and require students to have strong time management skills and be self-disciplined.
 Online classes are not self-paced, and are normally driven by the deadlines during the semester for turning in papers, posting to discussion boards, taking quizzes, etc.

 Select A Category